 Amy Schwiegerath - Principal

 Welcome to another school year!
 Hopefully your summer has been restful and enjoyable and you’re excited about the start of a brand new school year!
-I’d like to take this opportunity to introduce myself.
-My name is Mary Beth Smith and I am the new assistant principal at Whittier Elementary School.
-I am delighted to be joining your community.

 A little about myself…I began my teaching career in 1995 in Fairfax County, Virginia as a middle school special education teacher.
 During the years that I worked there, I was fortunate enough to teach in several different environments, including a specialized program for children with severe emotional disabilities.
 When my family relocated to Frederick County, I joined the staff at Deer Crossing Elementary as a special education teacher.
 I eventually moved to Waverley Elementary as a teacher, Tuscarora Elementary as acting assistant principal, then Middletown Primary School as assistant principal.
 I feel very fortunate to be placed at Whittier Elementary to start the next chapter in my career.